The New York District of Kiwanis International has played a key role in the history of the international organization

 At that meeting Hixson was elected as the first president of Kiwanis, and Dodge was elected as the national organization's first secretary.
 Lawrence H. Graham from the New York City Club was elected vice president.

-Due to the election of Albert Dodge as the organization's first secretary, the headquarters of Kiwanis International was in Buffalo for the first four years of the organization's existence.
+Due to the election of Albert Dodge as the organization's first secretary, the headquarters of Kiwanis International was in Buffalo for the first four years of the organization's existence, and the first Kiwanis International magazine was edited in Buffalo and was printed in Rochester.
 Dodge served as vice president of Kiwanis International in 1919, and in that position he chaired the 1919 Kiwanis Convention in Birmingham, Ala., which was a key event in the organization's development.
-In 1920 Dodge was New York District Governor.
+In 1920 Dodge served as New York District Governor.

 George F. Hixson served as the fledgling organization's president for two years, the only person to do so.

 Hixson's memory is preserved through the George F. Hixson Award, an award presented by the Kiwanis International Foundation.